 Consider allowing JavaScript.
 Otherwise, you have to be proficient in reading LaTeX since formulas will not be rendered.
 Furthermore, the table of contents in the left column for navigation will not be available and code-folding not supported.
 Sorry for the inconvenience.

-• The right-hand badges give the respective section’s ‘level’.
+The right-hand badges give the respective section’s ‘level’.

 1. Basics about power and sample size methodology – requiring no or only limited statistical expertise.

 1. These sections are the most important ones.
-They are – hopefully – easily comprehensible even for novices.
+They are – hopefully – also easy to understand for newcomers.
+A basic knowledge of R does not hurt.

 1. A somewhat higher knowledge of statistics and/or R is required.
 May be skipped or reserved for a later reading.